jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 We have a loop that generates each point of the map, one at a time, but each one is immediatly replaced by the next point during the next iteration.
 We need to temporarily save a reference to the preceding point in order to link it with the current one.
 We will get, as a first step, a simple doubly linked list that will represent a single row of the 2D matrix.

-Declare a second pointer to struct called *prev_left that will represent the point we have initialized during the previous iteration:
+Let's declare a second pointer to struct called *prev_left that will represent the point we have initialized during the previous iteration:

 ```c
 t_point                *pt;